-White coat syndrome is the name given to a disorder in which a person develops high blood pressure when they are around doctors, who often wear white coats.
+White coat syndrome, which people sometimes call white coat hypertension, is when a person develops high blood pressure, or hypertension, when they are around doctors, who often wear white coats.

-Hypertension or high blood pressure is a condition where the force of the blood against the walls of the arteries in the body is too high.
+Hypertension, or high blood pressure, is a condition in which the force of the blood against the walls of the arteries in the body is too high.